-The News Feed is a great product developed by Facebook and I think it brings a great value for a productivity tool by having the same layout that people are used to seeing every day.
+The News Feed is a great product developed by Facebook and I think it brings great value for a productivity tool by having the same layout that people are used to seeing every day.
 The moment people start posting and collaborating, it starts to feel more friendly and useful, mostly because of the familiar UI.
 In my experience, this feature will be the greatest advantage against other tools such as Slack or Asana, or Basecamp.

 The whole concept of Workplace is to make the content organized in Groups.
-This will require making some kind of an “official company Groups’ structure” that will help the company admin to organize different departments and give a more organized information access to the employees.
-The Groups are the same as the Groups on Facebook and offer all the familiar options to post content and manage group members.
+This will require making some kind of an “official company Groups’ structure” that will help the company admin to organize different departments and give more organized information access to the employees.
+Groups are the same as the Groups on Facebook and offer all the familiar options to post content and manage group members.

-Workplace has a built in messaging app Work Chat, probably the same Messenger that we are all used to but with a more darker blue UI 🙂 The idea is to use the chat as an official company communicator and ‘ditch’ Skype, Slack, Messenger, or any other chat tool that your employees are using on an everyday basis.
+Workplace has a built-in messaging app Work Chat, probably the same Messenger that we are all used to but with a darker blue UI 🙂 The idea is to use the chat as an official company communicator and ‘ditch’ Skype, Slack, Messenger, or any other chat tool that your employees are using on an everyday basis.
 It has already a dedicated mobile app Work Chat so you can immediately start using it for calls or video chats.

 This seems new!
 It is a cool feature to structurize and make more organized text posts.
 Here are the current formatting options: